Last updated 2 September 2019

 Once arrested, a person is held in police custody at a police watch-house for a short time before being transferred to prison.
 Usually a person is not held in the watch-house for more than 21 days.

 Prisoners are allowed to make one telephone call at Queensland Corrective Service’s (QCS) expense on being admitted to prison.

-Within two days of being admitted to prison, an induction program will commence, which should provide all relevant information about the prison system and also about the particular prison at which they are located.
+After being admitted to prison, an induction program will commence, which should provide all relevant information about the prison system and also about the particular prison at which they are located.
 Information should be made available to non-English speaking people in their own language, and provisions should be made for people with physical or intellectual disabilities to have access to alternative formats if required.

-At the induction program, the person is provided with a prisoner information booklet and with information about all the rules that the person is required to comply with (i.e. mail, visits, phone calls, access to legal and health services, educational facilities and the sentence management process).
+At the induction program, the person is usually provided with a prisoner information booklet and with information about all the rules that the person is required to comply with (i.e. mail, visits, phone calls, access to legal and health services, educational facilities and the sentence management process).

-When a person arrives in prison a number of assessments are undertaken to ensure that information supporting planning is gathered, analysed and interpreted at appropriate points throughout the period of incarceration.
+When a person arrives in prison, a number of assessments are undertaken to ensure that information supporting planning is gathered, analysed and interpreted at appropriate points throughout the period of incarceration.
 More information regarding assessment tools and outcomes are available from QCS.